 WASHINGTON (May, 2009) —

-Founded in 1996, the Academy of Applied Personal Training Education (AAPTE), with headquarters in East Meadow, New York, is a professional personal training education and certification organization acting in the public interest, by establishing and enforcing education, examination, experience and ethics requirements for the fitness professional.
-The AAPTE's President and Resistance Training Specialist, Vincent Carvelli, defined one of the organization's primary purposes from its inception as, "one that would merge the theoretical sciences of human anatomy, physiology and resistance training biomechanics and incorporate aspects of nutrition and psychology, with the practical skills needed by professionals in the field (of personal training)."
+Founded in 1996, the Academy of Applied Personal Training Education (AAPTE), with headquarters in East Meadow, New York, is a professional personal training education, continuing education and certification organization acting in the public interest, by establishing and enforcing education, examination, experience and ethics requirements for the fitness professional.
+The AAPTE's President and Resistance Training Specialist, Vincent Carvelli, defined one of the organization's primary purposes from its inception as, "one that would merge the theoretical sciences of human anatomy, physiology and resistance training biomechanics and incorporate aspects of nutrition and psychology, with the practical skills needed by professionals in the field of personal training."

 In 2002, IHRSA, International Health, Racquet and Sportsclub Association, the leading trade association representing the private health and fitness industry, began working with some of the fitness industry's leading personal training certification groups on an initiative to promote safety for consumers working with personal trainers in health clubs.
 Recognizing the increasing importance of personal training in health, fitness and sports clubs, IHRSA recommended that "member clubs hire personal trainers holding at least one current certification from a certifying organization / agency that has obtained third-party accreditation of its certification procedures and protocols from an independent, experienced, and nationally recognized accrediting body.
 Furthermore, given the twenty-six year history of the National Organization for Competency Assurance (NOCA) as an organization dedicated to establishing quality standards for certifying agencies, IHRSA has identified the National Commission for Certifying Agencies (NCCA), the accreditation body of NOCA, as being an acceptable accrediting organization".

 The AAPTE's purpose in obtaining third party accreditation is in line with our goal, set forth in 1996, "to provide certification to personal trainers that would meet and exceed industry standards."
-Vincent Carvelli and his staff provide a course of study to encompass theoretical and practical learning; minimize liability for trainers, clients, and club owners; and maximize the outcome of the trainer-client relationship.
-"We differentiate ourselves", he adds, "by offering an educational experience that's comprehensive both practically and theoretically, which prepares AAPTE candidates to enter the personal-training field with the critical-thinking and practical application skills required to become a driving force in the industry."
+Vincent Carvelli and his staff provide a course(s) of study that encompasses theoretical and practical learning; minimize liability for trainers, clients, and club owners; and maximize the outcome of the trainer-client relationship.
+"We differentiate ourselves", he adds, "by offering an educational experience that's comprehensive both practically and theoretically, which prepares AAPTE candidates to enter the personal-training field with the critical thinking and practical application skills required to become a driving force in the industry."

-"It is important that we, as an organization, help provide the public with peace of mind and skilled professionals to assist them with maintaining or improving functional independence, helping to prevent diseases that can be prevented, helping with symptoms and conditions where we can help and knowing that each person is an individual with specific abilities, needs, and goals."
+"It is important that we, as an organization, help provide the public with skilled professionals to assist them with maintaining or improving functional independence, helping to prevent diseases that can be prevented, helping with symptoms and conditions where we can help and knowing that each person is an individual with specific abilities, needs, and goals."
 There are challenges and understanding that is important to help each population's needs, from adolescents, athletes, geriatrics to the general exerciser.
 As educators we must teach the necessary skills required to preserve and enhance our physiology and structural integrity.

 The AAPTE continues to invest its resources to ensure its certificants, and the public they serve, the highest standards and requirements for obtaining certification.
-The AAPTE is committed to continue to further the initiatives toward standardizing the health and fitness industry for the betterment of all through its affiliations and support of other like-minded organizations.
+The AAPTE is committed to furthering the initiatives toward standardizing the health and fitness industry for the betterment of all through its affiliations and support of other like-minded organizations.
 National recognition was a major milestone for the AAPTE and one representing its announcement to the industry and public of its commitment to making the population healthier.